databio/LOLAweb/apps/LOLAweb/about.md

 ### What is LOLAweb and what is it used for?

-LOLAweb is a web server and interactive results viewer for enrichment of overlap between a query region set (a bed file) and a database of region sets.
+LOLAweb is a web server and interactive results viewer for enrichment of overlap between a user-provided query region set (a bed file) and a database of region sets.
 It provides an interactive result explorer to visualize the highest ranked enrichments from the database.
 LOLAweb is a web interface to the [LOLA R package](http://bioconductor.org/packages/LOLA/).

 LOLA web is useful for exploring enrichment of genomic ranges.
 Frequently, we uncover sets of genomic regions as relevant for some particular biological scenario.
-For example, they may be binding sites of a given transcription
+For example, they may be binding sites of a given transcription, regions that change in methylation or histone modification signals after some perturbation, regions that specify differences between two species or cell states, and so on.
+From the way we've found the regions, we know something about them, but we'd now like to know if anything else is known about these particular regions.
+Have other experiments uncovered them as important for something?
+Have they been highlighted in a large-scale project in some other related cell type?

+This is where LOLAweb can help.
+We test the query regions for overlap with thousands of existing database region sets.
+By ranking the overlap, we can see which existing datasets are most similar to the new query set.
+This enables us to tie previous knowledge to our new genomic regions.

 [...]
 --------------------------------------------------------------------------------